Open Data Hub logo

 Verification

-• Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository is shown as a directory.
+• Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository shows as a directory.

 Updating your project with changes from a remote Git repository